 The 3:2 screen size is taller than the usual widescreen format, allowing extra vertical space that can improve productively whether you're drawing, editing photos or even just writing and reading documents.
 And with a refresh rate of 120Hz it could even serve as a reasonable gaming laptop.

-When we reviewed the Surface Laptop Studio, we were impressed with the performance — it can be configured up to 32GB RAM, so you should have no problem using heavy image editing or 3D design programs.
-We got a consistent 12 hours of battery life in our tests, which ticks another box to make this the best 2-in-1 laptop at the moment, and by some way.
+When we reviewed the Surface Laptop Studio, we were impressed with the performance: it can be configured up to 32GB RAM, so you should have no problem using heavy image editing or 3D design programs.
+We got a consistent 12 hours of battery life in our tests, too.
+In short, this is the best 2-in-1 laptop at the moment... and by some way.